 Gallaudet University's Department of Counseling, founded in 1971, prepares highly qualified M.A.-level counselors eligible for licensure as professional counselors in most states.
 The training provided in this department uniquely prepares graduates to work with individuals who are deaf and hard of hearing, with or without additional disabilities, by developing a core set of competencies in all students with specializations in school and mental health counseling.

-In addition to the teaching faculty, a large number of outstanding professionals from the Washington, D.C., area lecture and participate in the training programs.
+In addition to the full-time teaching faculty, a large number of outstanding professionals from around the country lecture and participate in the training programs.
 Practicum sites are available on and off campus.
 They include mainstream, day, and residential schools for deaf students as well as public and private mental health agencies serving deaf people.
 Internship sites are located around the country and include residential schools and postsecondary programs, community-based counseling centers, and mental health agencies.

-Federal grant funds, stipends, and tuition assistance have been made available for students in the mental health counseling program through the Rehabilitation Services Administration, and for school counseling majors (including the Summers and Online option) through the U.S. Department of Education.
+Federal grant funds, stipends, and tuition assistance are often available for students in our programs.
+For example, the Clinical Mental Health Counseling program has had long-term training grants through the Rehabilitation Services Administration, and for School Counseling majors (in the Summers and Online option) through the U.S. Department of Education.

 Successful communication with deaf, deaf-blind and hard of hearing clients who utilize sign language as their preferred mode of communication requires professional counselors to achieve a minimum ASL proficiency level.
 Therefore, all Department of Counseling students are expected to demonstrate a required level of proficiency in American Sign Language on the GU-ASLPI (Gallaudet University American Sign Language Proficiency Interview) before being allowed to begin fieldwork.

 Full program accreditation continues to be a priority with the Department of Counseling.
 As a result, graduates of the counseling programs have the opportunity to become fully certified and licensed in their fields after graduation.
-The MA program in School Counseling is fully accredited by the District of Columbia, the National Council on the Accreditation of Teacher Education (NCATE), the National Association of State Directors of Teacher Education and Certification (NASDTEC), and the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).
-The MA program in Mental Health counseling earned full CACREP accreditation on its first application in 1992 and, to this day, continues full accreditation status.
+The MA program in School Counseling is fully accredited by the District of Columbia, the Council for the Accreditation of Educator Preparation (CAEP), the National Association of State Directors of Teacher Education and Certification (NASDTEC), and under the 2009 Standards of the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).
+The MA program in Mental Health counseling earned full CACREP accreditation on its first application in 1992 and, to this day, continues full accreditation status (currently under the 2009 Standards).